imagej/imagej.github.io/_pages/plugins/trackmate/faq.md

 You are looking for *segmentation* algorithm, that can return the contour of an object, and harness complex object shapes.
 TrackMate now ships several algorithms that can do that, and exploit the object shape in 2D.
 See [TrackMate v7 detectors](/plugins/trackmate/trackmate-v7-detectors)

-### Signification of the Quality value in LoG Detector.
+### Signification of the Quality value in LoG Detector

 *I'm using the LoG detector and couldn't find any documentation as to how the 'quality' value is determined, only that it is an arbitrary measure.
 Is there an equation/description of how this works so I'm able to set a threshold based on experimental values?*